Software engineering project kickoff

 Donut friends channel

-A shared channel named '#donut-friends' has been created that, every week, will automatically invite two members of the channel to meet up for donuts and coffee.
+A robot named @donut has been added to Slack.
+Every week, this robot will automatically invite a few members of the #general channel to meet up for donuts and coffee.

-- join this channel if you are open to meeting other people in the class
+- do this if you are open to meeting other people in the class outside of your group

 - go out for donuts and coffee (or for whatever other meeting venue you prefer) when invited to do so, if you wish